nxp-mcuxpresso/mcux-sdk-examples/evkmimxrt685/edgefast_bluetooth_examples/handsfree_ag/readme.txt

 1) "discover" start to find BT devices, it will list all device can be found, usage
 2) "connect" is used to connect to the device that is found, for example: bt connect n (from 1), usage : bt connect 1
+3) "openaudio" is used to open audio connection without calls
+4) "closeaudio" is used to close audio connection without calls
-3) "sincall" is used to start an incoming call
+5) "sincall" is used to start an incoming call
-4) "aincall" is used to accept an incoming call
+6) "aincall" is used to accept an incoming call
-5) "eincall" is used to end or reject an incoming call
+7) "eincall" is used to end or reject an incoming call
-6) "set_tag" is used to set phone num tag, for example: bt set_tag 123456789
+8) "set_tag" is used to set phone num tag, for example: bt set_tag 123456789
-7) "select_codec" is used to  codec select for codec Negotiation, for example: bt select_codec 2, it will select the codec 2 as codec, usage: bt select_codec 2
+9) "select_codec" is used to  codec select for codec Negotiation, for example: bt select_codec 2, it will select the codec 2 as codec, usage: bt select_codec 2
-8) "set_mic_volume" is used to set mic volume, the value  is from 1 to 15, usage as: bt set_mic_volume 8
+10) "set_mic_volume" is used to set mic volume, the value  is from 1 to 15, usage as: bt set_mic_volume 8
-9) "set_speaker_volume" is used to set speaker volume, the value is from 1 to 15, usage as: bt set_speaker_volume 8
+11) "set_speaker_volume" is used to set speaker volume, the value is from 1 to 15, usage as: bt set_speaker_volume 8
-10) "stwcincall"  to start multiple an incoming call, need run "sincall" is used to start an incoming call before run the command
+12) "stwcincall"  to start multiple an incoming call, need run "sincall" is used to start an incoming call before run the command
-11) "disconnect"  to disconnect current connection
+13) "disconnect"  to disconnect current connection
-12) "delete" is used to delete all devices.
+14) "delete" is used to delete all devices.
 Ensure to disconnect the HCI link connection with the peer device before attempting to delete the bonding information.

 Note:
 There is a short noise can be heard at headset at the begin audio streaming when in running HFP Ag .